masudtalukdar/Image-Segmentation-Using-UNet-FPN-and-DeepLab-V3-Models/README.md

 # Image-Segmentation-Using-UNet-FPN-and-DeepLab-V3-Models

-Update the paths in the Jupyter notebook accordingly.
+Update the paths in the Jupyter Notebook.

 ## Models